Good variety of cookware

 The included pieces were useful, but some were just a bit small for a family.
 The sauté pan was sufficient for braising four chicken thighs along with vegetables and sauce, but any more than that would have been crowded.
 We also used it for baking.
 It was a little larger than the 9-inch cake pan our gingerbread recipe called for, but it worked well despite the non-standard baking size.
 We also used it to bake cinnamon rolls and were pleased that they didn’t stick at all.

 The two frying pans were a nice size for single servings, making a pan sauce, or cooking a small side of fried potatoes, but they would have been too small for family-sized main dishes.
 Still, we used both of them often.
-At just over 2 quarts, the saucepan was also quite small.
+At just 2 quarts, the saucepan was also quite small.
 We used it a few times but had to watch closely to make sure it didn’t boil over when our carrots were simmering.

 The steamer that fits onto the saucepan was a useful addition.
 While it was a bit small, just like the saucepan it belonged to, we found it useful for steaming vegetables or a few dumplings for a snack.
 It would be too small for steaming vegetables for more than a few people, though.
 The casserole, which some might call a Dutch oven, was a reasonable size at just over 5 quarts.
-We used it for braising, for making soup stock, and even for baking a loaf of bread.
+We used it for braising, making soup stock, and even baking a loaf of bread.